Brprb08/orbital-control-simulator/README.md

 All orbital motion is calculated externally in double-precision native code, no Unity physics involved.

 > This project started as a way to teach myself orbital mechanics and numerical integration.
-I'm from a computer science background, so everything here from the integrator to the drag model, was built to understand how real spacecraft dynamics work, beyong just visuals or simplified motion.
+I'm from a computer science background, so everything here from the integrator to the drag model, was built to understand how real spacecraft dynamics work, beyond just visuals or simplified motion.

 [🎥 Watch the Demo Video on Youtube](https://www.youtube.com/watch?v=aisBrqQ_A4o&feature=youtu.be)
 ![Orbit Mechanics Simulator in Track Cam](./Assets/Images/04-17Track.png)